Patent application 060606 does not mention inserting microchips into the body

 Microsoft and Bill Gates have filed a patent numbered 060606 for a microchip which is inserted into the body and which rewards activity with cryptocurrency.

-It is true that Microsoft has a patent application with the numbers 060606 in it, for a system which rewards physical activity with cryptocurrency.
-But it doesn’t reference injectable microchips.
+Microsoft's 060606 patent doesn't reference injectable microchips.
+It is true that Microsoft has a patent application with the numbers 060606 in it, but it's for a system which rewards physical activity with cryptocurrency.

 We’ve seen a post online claiming that Bill Gates and Microsoft have a patent, numbered 060606, for a microchip that would be inserted into people’s bodies, and would monitor their activity in return for cryptocurrency.
 There is a genuine patent Microsoft applied for in 2019, numbered W0/2020/060606.
 The application does mention technology allowing for people’s activity to be monitored in exchange for cryptocurrency, but there is no mention of implanted chips.
 The patent application has not yet been granted.